 Outside to the train station you’ll find a column shaped sculpture of clocks.

-If you are using a billet origine-destination or a grande ligne ticket, you will have to validate it before getting on the train (Note: Some print at home tickets will not need to be validated and will be scanned once boarded).
+If you are using a Transilien origin-destination Paris suburban train ticket (shows your departing and arrival stations) or a intercity/high speed train ticket, you will have to validate it before getting on the train (Note: Some print at home tickets will not need to be validated and will be scanned once boarded).
 There are two different machines, one for billet origine-destination and one for grande ligne tickets.

-This station has only one floor and does not have a luggage storage.
+This station has only one floor for the large suburban & intercity trains themselves and does not have luggage storage.
 It does however have a lost and found office located close to lane 27.
 The washrooms cost 0,50€ and are located in front of lane 23 & 24 and there are food kiosks within the station.

 Hope you have a happy and safe train ride!